google bard vs chatGPT featured image with logos

 What Is an AI Chatbot?

 An AI chatbot is an artificial intelligence program designed to simulate conversation with human users through text or voice interactions.
-Google Bard and ChatGPT are examples of AI chatbots that use natural language processing to understand the user’s queries and provide relevant responses.
+Google Gemini and ChatGPT are examples of AI chatbots that use natural language processing to understand the user’s queries and provide relevant responses.

 Such chatbots can perform a range of functions, from answering frequently asked questions to providing customer support, making appointments, and even entertaining users.
 Programmers often train them on large datasets to improve their accuracy in understanding and responding to user input.
 As a result, they are increasingly being used across a range of industries, including healthcare, e-commerce, finance, and education, to provide efficient and personalized services to customers.